bysoft/react-pwa-reference/README.md

 | `npm run test:cover` | run the entire test suite, capture coverage, and report |
 | `npm run test:debug` | build with source maps, start the test suite, wait debugger attach |
 | `npm run test:func` | used by CI to run functional tests against selenium grid |

+reducer stores

+separate stores, not using any batching - react component tree gets invoked everytime

+batch or reduce these

+should be one